maciejk77/spotofi-react/README.md

 ## Spotofi React app

 ### Project information
 This app is for fictional company called Spotofi which consume itunes API 'Top 100' songs to render information on the screen.
-The main requirement is to create clean, readable, maintainable code and render [JSON feed data](https://itunes.apple.com/us/rss/topalbums/limit=100/json) ) to the screen.
+The main requirement is to create clean, readable, maintainable code and render [JSON feed data](https://itunes.apple.com/us/rss/topalbums/limit=100/json) to the screen.

 ### Instruction
 - ```git clone``` the project repo
 - ```yarn install``` to install all dependencies
 - ```yarn start``` to kickstart FE application
-- type in data into the form, e.g. 1990, Pop, Mamma Mia - results will update on each keystroke
+- type in data into the search box, e.g. 1990, Pop, Mamma Mia - results will update on each keystroke

 ### Steps completed
-- used functional and class React components
+- used functional and class React components, lifecycle method ***componentDidMount*** as well
 - used ***create-react-app** to scaffold application
-- used ***node-sass-chokidar*** to transpile Sass to CSS on build, ***watch-css** to transpile while developing
+- used ***node-sass-chokidar*** to transpile Sass to CSS on build, ***watch-css*** to transpile while developing
-- clean, readble, maintainable code ...I hope ;)
+- clean, readable, maintainable code ...I hope ;)
 - VCS with Git obviously ;)
-- Up to 100 albums are being rendered depending on search query, will pick up the string and find within album description data
+- Up to 100 albums are being rendered depending on search query, will pick up the string and match with JSON feed data

 ### To do / ideas
-- sorting results ascending/descending toggle?
+- toggle to sort results in ascending/descending order?
 - toggle to render a grid of big images (album covers) only
 - CSS animations?
 - hosting on Heroku?
 - Bootstrap/Reactstrap for responsivness
+- add search glyphicon to search box
+- refactor search method to cleaner .some()

 ### Screenshot
 ![Screenshot](public/screenshot.png)